Brigitte Harris case

-Brigitte Harris (born June 6, 1981) is an American woman from Queens, New York, who was convicted of manslaughter in the castration of her father, Eric Goodridge, in her Rockaway apartment.
+Brigitte Harris (born June 6, 1981) is an American woman from Queens, New York, who was convicted of manslaughter in the killing and castration of her father, Eric Goodridge, in her Rockaway apartment.
 Both Harris and her sister, Carleen Goodridge, claimed to have been raped and sexually abused by their father since childhood.
 Due to her abuse allegations, Brigitte received an outpouring of support from public figures including U.S. Senator Chuck Schumer and state senators Diane Savino and Eric Adams.
 Harris was sentenced to five to fifteen years in prison, but was released after serving three years.

 Early life

 Brigitte Harris was born on June 6, 1981, in Staten Island, New York, to Liberian immigrant parents.
 She lived in an apartment in Park Hill with her mother until age 2, at which point she was abandoned by her mother and subsequently moved in with her father, Eric Goodridge, in Bay Shore, Long Island.
 When her father later moved back to his home country, Brigitte moved around with relatives.
 Harris reports being physically abused by her grandmother and sexually abused by a cousin.
 During a family trip to Liberia, Harris confronted her mother about the abuse at Eric's hands, but Eric denied the allegations and claimed that his daughter was mentally ill.
 Harris moved out at age 17 and, at the time of the incident, was working as a security guard at John F. Kennedy International Airport.